WiredPulse/Invoke-HiveNightmare/README.md

 # Invoke-HiveNightmare
-PoC for CVE-2021-36934, which enables a standard user to be able to retrieve the SAM, Security, and Software Registry hives in Windows 10 version 1809 or newer
+PowerShell-based PoC for CVE-2021-36934, which enables a standard user to be able to retrieve the SAM, Security, and Software Registry hives in Windows 10 version 1809 or newer.

+# Situation
+In specific versions of Windows 10, standard users have read/execute rights to files in [SYSTEMROOT]\System32\Config directory, which is where the Registry hives reside on disk.
+One can't however, simply navigate to the directory and copy/paste as the hives are loaded and into memory upon system boot and are locked.
+A standard user can retrieve the hives from Volume Shadow Copies if they exist.

+# Credits
+The vulnerability was discovered by @jonasLyk.